Did you miss our Summer Career Series?

 How can students schedule appointments?

 All appointments at the University Career Center @ CMNS can be scheduled online through Careers4Terps (C4T) at www.careers.umd.edu, or by calling the University Career Center & The President's Promise at 301-314-7225.
 During this period of online classes and services, you can still make appointments.
 They will just be a phone or video call.
-You can request whichever you prefer when you make the appointment.
-If you prefer a phone appointment, leave your phone number.
-If you prefer a video appointment, please indicate that and we will reach out with that information.

 Whether you know exactly what you want to do after college or are still exploring different career options, career exploration during college provides an opportunity to think about what applications of your college learning will be most satisfying to you after college.